lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 ### Inline::Lua::Userdata

 Full userdata is supported for passing and returning.
-This class doesn't do much else yet (besides the same metatable support which exists on all objects), but will eventually provide some native data structures to Perl, e.g.
-Pointer[void].
+This class doesn't do much else directly but supports metatable behaviors like any Inline::Lua::Object, or might be used for passing it's .ptr() to other Perl NativeCall code.

 ### Inline::Lua::Cdata

-LuaJIT cdata is supported to the same extent as ::Userdata, directly above.
+LuaJIT cdata is supported in the same way as ::Userdata, directly above.

 ### LuaParent